• Documentation

 • Back to www.mscrm-addons.com

-home/Knowledge Base/Template Designer(DCP)/How to use aggregation properly when creating templates
+home/Knowledge Base/Template Designer(DCP)/How to use Aggregation properly when creating templates

-How to use aggregation properly when creating templates
+How to use Aggregation properly when creating templates

-357 views 0 Updated on March 28, 2022
+1844 views 0 Updated on December 22, 2023

-Step 3: Activate aggregation
+Activate aggregation

 Figure 3: Activate aggregation

-The attribute-drop down menu enables you to select an attribute-field, while the aggregate/group by drop down menu provides you with an overview on which aggregation functionalities can be appied to this field.
+Step 4: Also, you can set certain aggregation functionalities.
+The Attribute drop-down menu enables you to select an attribute field, while the Aggregate/Group by drop-down menu provides you with an overview of which aggregation functionalities can be applied to this field.

 Figure 4: Set the aggregation functionality